mysteryjeans/Flettu/README.md

 # Flettu Library #

-It contains many small pieces of codes for reducing preliminary coding overheads, whether you want to transparently interact with database or synchronize threads base on user ids or store password safely or reduce boiler plate code such as check for nulls; Flettu Lib has something for you.
+It contains many small pieces of codes for reducing preliminary coding overheads, such as Async/Await locks on object, ids, string.. or store password safely or reduce boiler plate code such as checking for nulls.

 Features

 * Async/Await Task base locking/synchronizations on built-in value types which supports lock *reentrance* (i.e. Int32, Int64, string and etc)